ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/Add-dialog.jpg?raw=true)

 Then:
-* Change `NEW` to some name that you prefer for the hub.
+* Change `NEW` to some name that you prefer for the hub, e.g. RPIW-CAN.
 * Select `TCP` as the type
 * Fill in `Hostname` with the IP number (or `rpp-xxxxxx` if you have DNS)
 * Fill in the `:` field following `Hostname` with 15731.
 (Or leave it blank, which Rocrail assumes to mean 15731 for TCP.)
 * Click `OK` to add.

-Back in the `Controller` dialog, make sure that your controller is selected.
+The loco you want to drive has to be connected to this controller (say, RPIW-CAN like we used above).
+Navigate to the `Tables` -> `Locomotives` dialog box, and then click on the `Interface` tab.
+In the `Interface ID` box type `RPIW-CAN`.
+Select the protocol appropriate for your loco, then click `OK`.
-At this point, you can start running.
+At this point, you can start running the loco.
+Repeat as needed for further locos.

 Connect the MS2 (or CS2/CS3) controller to the Gleisbox.
 Power up the system by plugging in the Märklin power supply to the Gleisbox.